TabithaMuhiukia/alx-low_level_programming/0x02-functions_nested_loops/README.md

-#!/bin/bash
-My function nested loops direcotry read me file
+My Directory to capture the function nested loops